jimratliff/GenoMac-system/README.md

 - Modify PATH to add Homebrew
 - Clone this public repo to `~/.genomac-system`
 - Log in to the Mac Apple Store with the Apple Account that purchased the MAS apps to be installed
-- Run a script for Homebrew to install applications and fonts
+- Run a script for Homebrew to install applications
+- Run a script to install font(s)
 - Run a script to implement systemwide settings
 #### Phase 2
 - Clone the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
 - Follow the instructions at GenoMac-user to configure the user-scoped settings for USER_CONFIGURER
 #### Phase 3
 - Return to GenoMac-system to create the additional users and, when necessary, additional volumes to house the user directories for newly created users
+#### Phase 4
+- Loop over newly created users… performing the steps in the GenoMac-user repo

 ## Implementation
 ### Establish real-time connection to communicate text back and forth